 Garner will appear at a special question and answer session the trust has organised for invited guests on Saturday.

-The former striker, who scored 168 goals in 474 league appearances between 1978 and 1992, said: “I firmly believe the future of the club would be best served if the supporters were in control and guiding it forward.
+The former striker, who scored 168 goals in 474 league appearances between 1978 and 1992, said: “I firmly believe the future of the club would be best served if the supporters were in control and

 “Blackburn Rovers is still very close to my heart.
 I spent the majority of my football career at Ewood Park and I will always be a Rovers supporter.

 “It would be great if other former players also joined up.
 I know when I was at Blackburn all the players had a special feeling for the club.”